cfaheyCurveJumper/saferJSON-cfc/README.md

 	<!--- deserialize the JSON string (whether it's valid or not) --->
 	<cfset your_new_object = json.parse( your_string )>

-If the JSON string cannot be deserialized, the method returns the same string it was given.
+If deserialization fails, the method returns the same string it was given.

-*Solution 2: isValid( str )*
+_**Solution 2: isValid( str )** ( replaces isJSON() )_

-If you still need to test the validity of a JSON string, you can use the isValid() method.
+To test the validity of a JSON string, use the isValid() method.
+This is much more accurate than isJSON().

 Note: This method tests against the two structures defined as valid JSON at json.org (http://www.json.org).
-It is stricter than isJSON(), so things like integers will no longer pass as JSON.
+It is stricter than isJSON(), so things like integers will no longer be considered valid JSON.

 Use it like this: